-“In many companies, there’s a gap between senior management’s goals and what’s happening on the floor,” says BDC Business Consultant Stéphane Chrusten.
+“In many companies, there’s a gap between senior management’s goals and what’s happening on the floor,” says Stéphane Chrusten, Senior Business Advisor, BDC Advisory Services.
 “To achieve your goals, you need supervisors who can control the floor and maintain continuous improvement initiatives.”

 So, boosting supervisor performance is fundamental for creating an efficient company.
 But how do you go about it?

-Chrusten, a lean manufacturing expert, offered six tips.
+Chrusten, a lean manufacturing expert, offers these six tips.